Prefer to watch our content rather than read? Simply click this link to be taken to the video version of this content!

 There is an almost endless list of potential verticals that your PPC agency can choose from.
 Many of which will end up being successful and profitable.
 However, there are just as many that will create headaches, with a high cost-per-lead, low margin, and severe competition.

 That’s why we wrote this article – to help you identify a high-performing industry vertical for your PPC agency.
 Let’s jump in…

 The first area that is important when you are choosing an industry vertical is the viability of the businesses in the sector.

 What type of business operates in this niche?
 How do they charge?
-Will they be a successful candidate for AdWords services?
+Will they be a successful candidate for Google Ads services?